mapbender/mapbender-documentation/en/functions/misc/link.rst

 You can set the name of the link button in the field *Title*.
 This title will be displayed as label next to the icon if *Show label* is active.

-In the field *Tooltip* you can define a text that will be displaced as tooltip during hovering over the button.
+In the field *Tooltip*, you can define a text that will be displaced as tooltip during hovering over the button.
 You can choose from a variety of icons to set the icon for your link button.

 .. image:: ../../../figures/link_configuration.png
      :scale: 80